louiseka/dash-dine/README.md

-# Jimmy's Diner
+# Dash and Dine

 ## Description

-### What is Jimmy's Diner?

-Jimmy's Diner is an app that allows customers to order online.
+Dash and Dine is an app that allows customers to order online.
 Customers can easily add items to their order and pay for the total at checkout.
 If a customer accidentally adds an item to their order, they can simply remove it.
-This project was completed as part of Scrimba's Frontend Career Path.

 ### Technologies Used

-I have used JavaScript for this project, because:
+I orginally used JavaScript for this project, but has now been updated to TypeScript:

 - I was able to build an interactive menu and checkout process
 - The total order can be calculated